lmickes/pyWitness/docs/_sources/introduction.rst.txt

 Goals of pyWitness
 ------------------

-   * Little as possible human interaction (e.g., reduce data manipulation, transcribing values)
+   * Little as possible human interaction (to reduce data manipulation, transcribing values)
    * Place to store all relevant algorithms, fits, and methods in a reproducible and documented way
-   * Bin and pivot raw data to rates (i. e., processed data)
+   * Bin and pivot raw data to rates (the processed data)
    * Plot and compare ROC, CAC, and RAC curves
-   * Calculate pAUC and compute statistical tests
+   * Calculate pAUC and compute statistical comparisons
    * Perform statistical tests on CAC and RAC curves
    * Fit signal detection-based models to the processed data
    * Monte Carlo simulation of raw data